Anabolic steroids, what’s the craze?

 Although this isn’t necessarily true, this is one of the primary reasons that bodybuilders, and those who lift in general, are drawn to the use (and abuse) of anabolic steroids.

-In fact, abuse and overuse are higher than other drugs, including heroin, and is just as dangerous at the levels at which some bodybuilders are utilizing these products.
+In fact, abuse and overuse are higher than other drugs, including heroin, and is just as dangerous at the levels at which some bodybuilders are utilising these products.

 Many people who aren’t in the bodybuilding circle might not be familiar with this term.
 It is basically the opposite of anorexia.